-Launched in 2000 as the University of Arizona Liver Research Institute, this facility was renamed in 2017 as the UA Thomas D. Boyer Research Institute in honor of its founding director, Thomas D. Boyer, MD.
+Launched in 2000 as the University of Arizona Liver Research Institute, this facility was renamed in 2017 as the UA Thomas D. Boyer Liver Institute in honor of its founding director, Thomas D. Boyer, MD.
 Its creation with funding from the Arizona Legislature coincided with the arrival of Dr. Boyer at the University of Arizona.
 The institute is dedicated to better understanding the causes of and ways to prevent and treat liver disease and related disorders.

-With a career that spans four decades, Dr. Boyer has brought a wealth of knowledge and resources to the study of liver disorders and their treatment.
+With a career that spanned four decades, Dr. Boyer brought a wealth of knowledge and resources to the study of liver disorders and their treatment.
 His 1971 report on a Tylenol overdose case was one of the first published in the United States about acute acetaminophen toxicity which resulted in liver injury and kidney failure for a woman he had treated while a University of Southern California resident at Los Angeles County Hospital.
 He later pursued fellowships in liver disease at USC and gastroenterology at the University of California, San Francisco, before serving as chief of gastroenterology at the San Francisco VA Medical Center and director of the Division of Digestive Diseases at the Emory University School of Medicine.
-He is co-editor of Hepatology, A Textbook of Liver Disease (now in its seventh edition), and has authored or co-authored more than 100 other publications.
+He was co-editor of Hepatology, A Textbook of Liver Disease (now in its seventh edition), and has authored or co-authored more than 100 other publications.

 As a result of the institute’s participation in developing these new and more effective therapies and procedures for patients suffering from liver disease, we’re able to provide many with early access to state-of-the-art, potentially life-saving treatments before they are available to the general public.